areski/python-nvd3/README.rst

 Dependecies
 -----------

-You will "bower" installed in order to install D3 and NvD3, see bower website for futher info : http://bower.io/
+Bower will be used to install D3 and NvD3, see bower website for futher info : http://bower.io/

 Bower depends on Node and npm.
 It's installed globally using npm::